bbbkbc/Python_in_Finance/README.md

-market_data_downloader - function is downloading market data from quandl, update them, and creating new directories to files if not exist before.

-daily_data_downloader - this is a simple but also very usefull function which downloads data from stooq.com and store them into exact directory in csv form
+market_data_downloader - function is downloading market data from quandl, update them, and creating new directories to files if not exist before. data_reader_st - this is a simple but also very usefull function which get data from stooq.com and store them into exact directory in csv form